State Opening of Parliament 2021

 Members of the House of Commons debate the planned legislative programme for several days, looking at different subject areas.
 The Queen's Speech is voted on by the Commons.

 The House of Lords debates the different subject areas of the speech over five days.
 After which, bills are introduced and the Lords returns to work shaping laws, holding the government to account and investigating important issues of the day.

 State Opening ceremony

-State Opening 2021 will be a COVID-secure event.
-The ceremony will be adapted, with reduced elements and attendees, and no guests.
+State Opening 2021 is a COVID-secure event, with an adapted and reduced ceremony, fewer attendees and no guests.